edgeMicroservice/starter-microservice/README.md

 # starter-microservice
 ---

-This is a starter microservice that allows you to start developing edge microservice.
+This is a starter microservice that allows you to start developing an edge microservice.

 # How to use it?
 ---

-#### If this is your first time developing edge microservice, please follow the edge microservice development quick start guide from [mimik's developer portal][edge microservice deployment quick start guide](https://devdocs.mimik.com/tutorials/01-submenu).
+#### If this is your first time developing an edge microservice, please follow the edge microservice development quick start guide from [mimik's developer portal](https://devdocs.mimik.com/tutorials/01-submenu).

-#### Before you use, you need to build the microservice and later deploy it to edgeSDK.
+#### Before you use it, you must build the microservice and later deploy it to mimOE.

 # Build Process
 ---